 3. Use a handheld fan

-While the evidence is thin, a 2021 review suggests that passing a handheld fan across the face may temporarily relieve breathlessness in people with chronic obstructive pulmonary disorder (COPD).
+While the evidence is limited, a 2020 review suggests that passing a handheld fan across the face may temporarily relieve breathlessness in people with chronic obstructive pulmonary disorder (COPD).
+If you want to try using a handheld fan, it may help.

 4. Drink a cup of coffee

-Caffeine’s half-life is 3-5 hours, meaning that your body gets rid of half the caffeine content in this time.
+However, it can take some time before it works.
+Caffeine’s half-life is about 5 hours, meaning that your body gets rid of half the caffeine content in this time.
 If caffeine helps to widen your airways, this is the amount of time it’s likely to have its most noticeable effects.

 5. Drink a cup of turmeric tea